Restore HyWorks Controller

 -

-Follow the onscreen instructions and proceed until the Service Database Configuration screen.
+Follow the on-screen instructions and proceed to the Service Database Configuration screen.

 -

-In Database Selection, select the Database type as Microsoft SQL Server; if the backup file is from SQL Server based Controller.
+In Database Selection, select the Database type as Microsoft SQL Server if the backup file is from a SQL Server-based Controller.
 Provide the required information, i.e., Database Address, Port Number, Database Name, and Authentication details.
 Click Next to proceed.

 -

-Configure the appropriate log server in the Log Database Configuration Screen and click on Next to proceed.
+Select the appropriate log server on the Log Database Configuration Screen, then click Next to proceed.

 -